- Bird's foot

 - For wound healing Evidence is lacking to support this claim.

 Do Not Take If

-Allergic reactions including rhinorrhea, wheezing, numbness of head, facial angioedema and fainting were reported following inhalation and external application of fenugreek seed powder.
+- Allergic reactions including rhinorrhea (runny nose), wheezing, numbness of head, facial angioedema (area of swelling under the facial skin) and fainting were reported following inhalation and external application of fenugreek seed powder.

 Mechanism of Action

 Fenugreek acts as an estrogen receptor modulator and was shown to stimulate breast cancer cells in vitro (26).
-Patients with hormonal-sensitive cancers should avoid this product.
+Patients with hormonal-sensitive cancers should consult their physicians before using fenugreek.